shivammathur/setup-php/README.md

 ## :bookmark: Versioning

 - Use the `v2` tag as `setup-php` version.
 It is a rolling tag and is synced with the latest minor and patch releases.
-With `v2` you automatically get the bug fixes, new features and support for latest PHP releases.
+With `v2` you automatically get the bug fixes, security patches, new features and support for latest PHP releases.
 For debugging any issues `verbose` tag can be used temporarily.
 It outputs all the logs and is also synced with the latest releases.
 - Semantic release versions can also be used.
 It is recommended to [use dependabot](https://docs.github.com/en/github/administering-a-repository/keeping-your-actions-up-to-date-with-github-dependabot "Setup Dependabot with GitHub Actions") with semantic versioning to keep the actions in your workflows up to date.
 - Commit SHA can also be used, but are not recommended.
-They have to be updated with every release manually, without which you will not get any bug fixes or new features.
+They have to be updated with every release manually, without which you will not get any bug fixes, security patches or new features.
 - It is highly discouraged to use the `master` branch as version, it might break your workflow after major releases as they have breaking changes.
 - If you are using the `v1` tag or a `1.x.y` version, you should [switch to v2](https://github.com/shivammathur/setup-php/wiki/Switch-to-v2 "Guide for switching from setup-php v1 to v2") as `v1` only gets critical bug fixes.
 Maintenance support for `v1` will be dropped with the last `PHP 8.0` release.